AndiHappy/andihappy.github.io/_posts/nettyinaction/2017-12-04-nettyinaction4.md

 categories:
 - 读书笔记
 ---
 explain the transport implementations that come bundled with Netty and the use cases appropriate to each.
-With this informa- tion in hand, you should find it straightforward to choose the best option for your application.
+the superior functionality and flexibility of ByteBuf as compared to the JDK’s ByteBuffer.

 <!--more-->

 a Channel has a ChannelPipeline and a ChannelConfig assigned to it.
 The ChannelConfig holds all of the configuration settings for the Channel and supports hot changes.

 The ChannelPipeline holds all of the ChannelHandler instances that will be applied to inbound and outbound data and events.

 Typical uses for ChannelHandlers include:
 ■ Transforming data from one format to another
 ■ Providing notification of exceptions
-■ Providing notification of a Channel becoming active or inactive ■ Providing notification when a Channel is registered with or deregistered from an EventLoop ■ Providing notification about user-defined events
+■ Providing notification of a Channel becoming active or inactive
+■ Providing notification when a Channel is registered with or deregistered from an EventLoop
+■ Providing notification about user-defined events

 The ChannelPipeline implements a common design pattern, Intercepting Filter.
 UNIX pipes are another familiar example: com- mands are chained together, with the output of one command connecting to the input of the next in line.